If June be sunny, harvest comes early.

 1783 A volcanic eruption at Laki, Iceland, deposited 200 square miles of lava, and was accompanied by sulphurous emissions that led to pronounced cooling.
 A "Laki haze", accompanied by acid rain that withered crops, spread across Europe.
 After a hot promising start, with a very hot July, a miserable late summer and severe winter followed .
 It is estimated that tens of thousands of people died in Britain alone as a result of respiratory problems following the eruption (one figure widely reported is 23,000).

-1791 Snow was reported on the high ground of Sussex on the 12th in addition to lying across much of the country to the north.
+1791 After a hot start in the month, snow was reported on the high ground of Sussex on the 12th in addition to lying across much of the country to the north, particularly in the Lake District.

 1815 The weather was wet for the Battle of Waterloo on 18 June 1815, with the French guns getting bogged down in mud.
 The weather, as in 1812 and 1941, has a major effect on hustory.
 This month was towards the end of the Little Ice Age, and the summer was poor following the eruption of Mt .
 Tambora in April